cs-au-dk/jalangilogger/README.md

 226 test/v8tests/date-parse_jalangi_.js.log
 ```

+It is also possible to create a log file for javascript programs that have dependencies.
+For example nodejs requires.
+This is done using `./scripts/executeOnDir.sh path/to/dir path/to/dir/mainfile.js`

 ### Creating log files from HTML files

 The creation of a log file for a HTML file is more involved than for a plain JavaScript file, for two reasons: